 It is crucial that children are able to trust and have confidence that the School will act on a complaint of bullying and ensure that they are safe from further intimidation whilst investigations are carried out.
 It is also important to consider the motivations behind bullying behaviour and whether it reveals any concerns for the safety of the perpetrator.
 Where this is the case the child engaging in bullying may need support themselves.
-4 'If a pupil feels safe at school, they are in a much better position to realise the five outcomes of Help Children Achieve more - previously Every Child Matters - they can be healthy, stay safe, enjoy and achieve, make a positive contribution, and achieve economic well-being.'2
+4 'If a pupil feels safe at school, they are in a much better position to reach their potential - they can be healthy, stay safe, enjoy and achieve, make a positive contribution, and achieve economic well-being.'2